 of the 1970's, with some minor changes (mostly the exterior logo).

 Early 1964 to 1965 cases have no exterior "Fender" logo.

-- 1966 to the 1970s use the same black case but with a Fender logo.
+- mid to late 1965 to the 1970s use the same black case but with a Fender logo.

 This logo had two black plastic rivets holding the logo to the case exterior.